 40 Freelance Horror Stories That Will Make You Cringe

 Freelancing has a lot of great benefits: flexibility, time freedom, and in many cases more money than you could earn in a job.
 With more people considering freelancing and big businesses jumping on the freelance revolution, there are a lot of opportunities coming.
 But for every success story, there is a horror story.
-We’ve rounded up some of the top stories from different freelance horror story Reddit threads.
+We’ve rounded up some of the top stories from Reddit about cringe-worthy client stories.
 From the crazy to downright nasty, here are the worst freelancing horror stories on the web.

 Some of the responses may have been edited for clarity and length.